netarchivesuite/netsearch/README.md

 **Software components**

 1. Archon.
 WAR-application that keeps track of the arc/warc files book keeping.
-Uses a DB (H2) for persistence.
+Uses a database for persistence.
 2. Arctika: Java program that builds a given index(shard) and manage a worker pool of jobs that each process a arc/warc-file and submits the extracted meta-data to solr.
 The workers uses (https://github.com/ukwa/webarchive-discovery) for reading the arc-files using Tika for text extraction.
 3. A Solr-Cloud cluster where you can add new servers(shards).
 Each index is put into a Solr server instance(shard) in the cluster.
 A zookeeper emsemble monitors the cluster.
 4. Front-end server for searching and showing the results.
 We use the open source project SolrAjax for this.
 This will likely be replaced with a better front-end solution later.